-Giant rotating orbital habitat, built of woven diamondoid/buckyfibre cable; generally around 2000 km in diameter and 500 km deep, open to space so that air is retained through centrifugal motion.
+Giant rotating orbital habitat, built of woven diamondoid/buckyfibre cable; these come in a range of sizes up to 2000 km in diameter and 500 km deep.

-- Bluesky Worldhouse, The - Text by Steve Bowers
+- Bluesky Worldhouses - Text by Steve Bowers

 Benedita Dacosta, known as Bluesky, brought the worldhouse concept to many cyborgised colonies in the Doran Empire, and later as the Bluesky Bioxoxes, all over Terragen space.